Mino1289/discord-js-bot/README.md

 ## First Step Install NodeJS
 Install NodeJS <a href="https://nodejs.org/en/">here</a>, follow all the steps for the installation and make sure the version is newer than the 12.0.0.
-When installation is complete, check  that by typing in your terminal
+When installation is complete, check the Node's version by typing in your terminal
 ```
 ~~$ node -v

 $ V14.15.5
 ```
-and the NodeJS version will be shown.
+and the NodeJS version will appear.

 ## Step 2 : Retrieve the Source code
-Retrive the source code to customize it, and run your bot.
+Retrieve the source code to customize it, and run your bot.
 ### <u>**If you have git**</u>
 If you have git installed on your computer, go in the root folder where you want to install the project, type in your terminal :
 ```